 If you feel your goals would be better met attending public school, let your parents know.
 Assure your parents that putting you in public school would not make them failures as parents.
 Not everyone is cut out to homeschool.
 However, whether you attend public school or are homeschooled is ultimately up to your parents, and if they choose to continue homeschooling you, or if you would yourself prefer to continue homeschooling, you may be able to work with your parents to find new curriculum, new resources, or new patterns of homeschooling that better support your learning.

-2. Go to a relative or trusted adult and ask them to help.
+2. Reach out to a relative or trusted adult.

 Are there any adults in your life whom you can trust and can talk to—a grandparent, an aunt or uncle, a friend or neighbor?
 A trusted adult can be a great resource for you and can give you advice about how to continue your education.
 They can also help you talk to your parents and tell them that the way you’re being homeschooled isn’t working.

-Some homeschool alumni tell stories about reaching out to a relative or other trusted adult and having their educational prospects look up as a result.
+Some homeschool alumni have written about reaching out to a relative or other trusted adult and having their educational prospects look up as a result.
+We are often contacted by individuals worried about relatives or neighbors who are being homeschooled but not educated.
+Reaching out may be the first step to getting help.

 If your parents are educationally neglecting you, reporting this to the authorities may help.
 Look up your state’s homeschooling law and see whether your parents are following it and meeting its requirements.
-If they are, reporting their failure to educate may not do any good.
-If they aren’t, reporting may help.
-You can find information on how to report educational neglect in homeschool settings HERE and HERE.
+Learn how to report educational neglect in your state here.
 The process generally involves calling either your local public school superintendent’s office or social services to make a report.
 Reports are anonymous and confidential.

-Though you may be nervous about having contact with school officials or social workers, you should understand that it’s their job to ensure that your parents give you an education.
-Don’t worry that they will try to take you away from your parents—this is extremely unlikely if there are no other problems at home.
+You may be nervous about having contact with school officials or social workers.
+That’s okay.
+Remember, it’s their job to make sure your parents give you an education, and children are usually only removed from their parents if there is clear impending danger.
 You may also worry about hurting your parents’ feelings and getting them in trouble—this is a normal thing to feel.
-Just remember that your relationship with your parents isn’t one-way—as your parents, and as parents who have chosen to homeschool you, they have responsibilities to you.
-Your education is important, and if they’re not educating you, you still have a right to be educated, one way or another.
+Remember that your relationship with your parents isn’t one-way—as your parents, and as parents who have chosen to homeschool, they have responsibilities to you.
+Your education is important.

-Some homeschool alumni report that the education their parents provided improved after someone reported their parents’ failure to educate.
+In some cases homeschool alumni have reported report that the education their parents provided improved after someone reported their parents’ failure to teach them.
+Other homeschool alumni have written about their experiences with social services.

-Ideally, your parents should be involved in supporting and guiding your education, but if this is not possible there are things you can do to educate yourself on your own.
+Your parents should be involved in supporting and guiding your education, but if this is not possible there may be things you can do to educate yourself on your own.
 Public libraries and the internet are great resources on just about every subject you could imagine.
 Libraries usually have textbooks on various school subjects.
 Read as much and as widely as you can.
-If you have access to the internet, sites like Khan Academy or Shmoop.com offer free classes in various subjects.
+If you have access to the internet, sites like Khan Academy or Shmoop.com offer free classes and videos on a variety of subjects.

-You are not the only one to go through this.
-There is a whole community of homeschool alumni at Homeschoolers Anonymous, many of whom have backgrounds like yours.
+You’re not the only one to have this experience.
+There is a whole community of homeschool alumni at Homeschoolers Anonymous, many of whom may have backgrounds like yours.
 As you approach adulthood, you may want to look at Homeschool Alumni Reaching Out (HARO), which provides informative links for homeschool graduates transitioning to adulthood.

 We asked several homeschool alumni with backgrounds like yours what advice they would give you.
 This is what they had to say: